h0lism/digitalgarden/src/site/notes/Prequel𓂀/EVERYTHING'S A ROUGH DRAFT.md

 There are a lot of sections I want to get back to edit, change, and finish.
 I believe this was originally launched on 1-20-25 ...
 Less than 1 year
-For now, I am in a state of expansion, and prefer to just keep rolling with the ideas coming in.
+For now, expansion
-Contraction and refinement, I am sure, will come very soon!
+Contraction and refinement,  very soon.
-A lot of these things I am digging back into the past to discuss.... are well integrated and already resolved.
 I do not seek to glorify drug usage or mental illness.
 My sense of humor may not translate well through text.
 I have many blind spots.